MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 1 Create a new module and workspace.md

 ---
 lab:
     title: 'Lab 1: Create a new module'
-    module: 'Learning Path 01: Introdution to developing with finance and operations apps'
+    module: 'Learning Path 01: Introduction to developing with finance and operations apps'
 ---

 **MB-500: Microsoft Dynamics 365: Finance and Operations Apps Developer**